neonevm/neon-evm.docs/docs/developing/deploy_facilities/using_remix.md

 ---
-title: Using the Remix
+title: Using Remix
 ---

-*This tutorial will show you step by step how to use [Remix](about/terminology.md#remix) and [Metamask](about/terminology.md#metamask) to create and deploy a simple smart contract on Solana.
+*This tutorial will show you step by step how to use [Remix](about/terminology.md#remix) and [MetaMask](about/terminology.md#metamask) to create and deploy a simple smart contract on Solana.
 Although the instructions use Solana's [Testnet](https://docs.solana.com/clusters#testnet), they may also be applicable to Solana's [Devnet](https://docs.solana.com/clusters#devnet) or Solana's [Mainnet Beta](https://docs.solana.com/clusters#mainnet-beta).*

 ## Requirements
 Before you start, make sure of the following:
   * MetaMask is installed on your device.
   * You have provided online access to remix.ethereum.org to use the `Remix - Ethereum IDE` open source web application.
-  * MetaMask is configured for both proxy and Neon EVM (regardless of how proxy and Neon EVM run, MetaMask wallet must always be configured for them).
+  * MetaMask is configured for both proxy and Neon EVM.
+(Regardless of how proxy and Neon EVM run, MetaMask wallet must always be configured for them.)

 **The network configuration:**
   * [Solana cluster](https://docs.solana.com/clusters) is accessed via a proxy.
   * Solana works in test mode and the proxy interacts with it through Neon EVM.

-## Steps to complete
+## Steps to Complete

 ### Step 1.
 Set the Remix environment